christianalfoni/christianalfoni.github.io/_posts/2014-11-02-flux-with-angular-revisited.md

 After writing [my initial article about Angular JS and FLUX](http://www.christianalfoni.com/javascript/2014/09/25/using-flux-with-angular.html) I worked on bringing the experiences I had building [www.jsfridge.com](http://www.jsfridge.com) with [jFlux](http://www.jflux.io) to React JS.
 This also ended up in an article, [My experience building a FLUX application](http://christianalfoni.github.io/javascript/2014/10/27/my-experiences-building-a-flux-application.html).

-Shortly after I watched the [ng-conf Misko talk](https://www.youtube.com/watch?v=lGdnh8QSPPk) and I was both surprised and happy to see that Google will embrace FLUX in Angular 2.0.
-How exactly is yet to see, but it left me with some thoughts on how to use FLUX with Angular JS.
-So I wanted to write an article that brings up the concepts, the challenges with Angular and how you can start using FLUX in Angular JS today using [flux-angular](https://github.com/christianalfoni/flux-angular).
+So now, with some more experience, I thought it could be a good idea to write an article that brings up the concepts, the challenges with Angular and how you can start using FLUX in Angular JS with [flux-angular](https://github.com/christianalfoni/flux-angular).

 You can have a look at a [fiddle](http://www.jsfridge.com/fiddles/1414929331028) over at JSFridge if you want to.
 It is a small TODO-app with API implementation.
 Keep reading to explore how we make Angular JS work with FLUX.